Tech Tips & Guides

 If your MacBook is showing battery troubles, don’t wait – reach out to Esmond Service Centre for a professional consultation.
 Our certified technicians are ready to help with a free diagnostic check and expert MacBook battery replacement (with prices from $128 SGD, before GST).
 Let us take care of your MacBook, so you can stay productive without missing a beat. **Contact Esmond Service Centre today for a swift MacBook battery replacement and give your MacBook the power boost it deserves!

-Reviewed and originally published by Esmond Service Centre on June 21, 2025
+Reviewed and published by Esmond Liu, Founder & Lead Technician Trainer at Esmond Service Centre, on June 21, 2025

 Apple rates MacBook batteries for up to approximately 1000 charge cycles before significant degradation.